 Plan out your celebratory feast and make a list of produce you need before setting out on a shopping adventure.
 This will help you to buy only the things you really need.

-Send your guests home with leftovers (in reusable food containers!) and ensure that all correct food scraps go into your Food and Garden Organics bin.
+Send your guests home with leftovers (in reusable food containers!) and ensure that all correct food scraps go into your Food Organics and Garden Organics (FOGO) bin.
+Remember to either put your food scraps in the FOGO bin loose or in an accepted bright green liner (with the AS 4736 code).

 Buy sustainable gifts

-A gift in the form of a donation to a worthy cause, or gifting an experience such as a massage, a cooking course or live show can be great sustainable options (how about a Whitehorse performing arts voucher?).
+A gift in the form of a donation to a worthy cause, or gifting an experience such as a massage, a cooking course or live show can be great sustainable options.
 If you are going shopping, remember to shop local!

 Minimise soft plastic and packaging